-By taking a storm water management approach including staff monitoring, vendor compliance and best management practices; GSA's Landscaping and Grounds program has adopted a preventative approach to illicit discharges that would be out of compliance with the production facilities, landfills, etc. If a discharge occurred, it would more likely be relatively small.
+By taking a storm water management approach including staff monitoring, vendor compliance and best management practices; GSA's are relatively low in comparison to larger entities like food production facilities, landfills, etc. If a discharge occurred, it would more likely be relatively small.
 A possible exception would be the illicit use of highly toxic chemicals by any of GSA's vendors.
 The IPM precludes these vendors from using toxic chemicals and any discharge would be considered a serious breach of contract.